Dress is that of a typical businessman but can go casual when necessary or when he is not working in the hotel or on hotel business.

 In the process of getting to know new ones.

-August 1865: Joined the newly formed Secret Service (Treasury Department) in combating counterfeit U.S. currency.
-Later, he became involved in investigating federal crimes.
+Joins the newly formed Secret Service (Treasury Department) in combating counterfeit U.S. currency.
+Later, he became involves in investigating federal crimes.
 He now uses his business interests as means of gaining access to those who have come under suspicion in order to gather evidence to convict them.

 Place of Birth: Washington D.C.